everzet/capifony/cookbook/upload-parameters-file.markdown

 - For a **shared** parameters file: `after 'deploy:setup', 'upload_parameters'`
 - For an **unshared** parameters file: `before 'deploy:share_childs', 'upload_parameters'`

->>NOTE: In case of a shared parameters file, the upload of the file will occur
+> NOTE: In case of a shared parameters file, the upload of the file will occur
->>during the deployement setup phase, while for an unshared parameters file the
+> during the deployement setup phase, while for an unshared parameters file the
->>upload will occur every time you run your deploy task.
+> upload will occur every time you run your deploy task.

 Then you can specify the right parameters file for each stage.

+#### For the prod.rb file:

 {% highlight ruby %}
 # app/config/deploy/prod.rb